nicholasaleks/graphql-threat-matrix/implementations/graphql-api-for-wp.md

 ## Request Validations
 Total Validation Count: **36**

-GraphQL API for Wordpress validates the following checks when a query is sent:
+GraphQL API for WordPress validates the following checks when a query is sent:

 <table>
     <tr>